-This is a major step from Windows 10 File Explorer and the new interface feels less cluttered while providing you with only the most essential options.
-To to top it of, there’s a set of new icons available as well.
+This is a major step forward from Windows 10 File Explorer and the new interface feels less cluttered while providing you with only the most essential options.
+To top it off, there’s a set of new icons available as well.

 These aren’t the only changes, and Start Menu and Taskbar went through a major revamp, and now they sport a new and more streamlined look.

 The Taskbar is now centered, and it looks similar to the one from macOS or Chrome OS.
-If you’re not a fan of this change, you can always move Start Menu to the left on Windows 11 from the Settings app.
+If you’re not a fan of this change, you can always move Start Menu to the left from the Settings app.

-Unfortunately, the Taskbar is now locked at the bottom, and you can’t move it to the top or the side like you could in Windows 10 and earlier versions.
+Unfortunately, the Taskbar is now locked at the bottom, and you can’t move it to the top or the side like you could in the earlier versions.